 5. Experience First Class With Thai Airways (130K United Miles)

-This is an experience you won’t want to miss.
+This is an award travel experience you won’t want to miss.
 While not the most well-known airline in the U.S., Thai Airways should be on your list if you’re looking for a fun travel adventure to or from Asia.

 For 130,000 United miles, you will not only be able to enjoy a nice first class product from the U.S., but you can also access the Thai Airways First Class lounge.
 This is really where Thai Airways sets itself apart.